 Dr Danushi Abeyaratne has been in the Northern Territory for the past six years and is nearing the end of her GP training.
-She is currently practicing at Danila Dillba Health Service in the Top end.
+She is currently practicing at Danila Dilba Health Service in the Top End.

 “My preparation commenced one year before the exam with intensification during the last three months.
-I planned out my day allocating at least 2 to 3 hours for studies.”
+I planned out my day allocating at least 2 to three hours for studies,” she said.

 “I followed weekly focus in myGPcommunity as a study plan.
-The study material/ guidelines and links in MyGPCommunity is an invaluable resource which I found immensely useful.”
+The study materials, guidelines and links in MyGPCommunity are invaluable resources, which I found immensely useful.

 “I was fortunate to have very supportive of supervisors, who guided me through the preparation.”

 Danushi shared these exam tips to fellow GP registrars sitting exams:

 "Identify your knowledge gaps.
 I think it's important to be familiar with the local guidelines and most of the material is freely available on the Internet.
 I found the Check magazine and therapeutic guidelines (eTG) useful resources," said Danushi.